NolanGerald/HotkeySMS/README.md

 # HotkeySMS
 ### Simple AutoHotkey script to send SMS messages via Gmail SMTP using keyboard hotkeys.

+## The Problem

 Originally created for Reddit user /u/Gibscreen to add a "drink" button to a sim racing steering wheel that sends a text requesting a beer.
+The initial problem was sending an SMS with a push of a button on a sim racing wheel.
+While SimHub doesn't support direct script mapping, it easily maps key bindings, which led me to write an AutoHotkey-based trigger mechanism that listens for keyboard shortcuts and sends SMS messages via a PowerShell script and Gmail SMTP.
 Map your steering wheel button to a hotkey using your device's software (like SimHub or your wheel's configuration tool), then this script triggers the SMS on that hotkey.

 ![Notification Example](media/notification.png)